Lissy93/awesome-privacy/README.md

 **[RetroShare](https://retroshare.cc/)** | Secure group communications, with the option to be used over Tor or I2P.
 Fast intuitive group and 1-to-1 chats with text and rich media using decentralized chat rooms, with a mail feature for delivering messages to offline contacts.
 A channels feature makes it possible for members of different teams to stay up-to-date with each other, and to share files.
 Also includes built-in forums, link aggregations, file sharing and voice and video calling.
 RetroShare is a bit more complex to use than some alternatives, and the UI is quite *retro*, so may not be appropriate for a non-technical team
 **[Element](https://element.io/)** | Privacy-focused messenger using the Matrix protocol.
 The Element client allows for group chat rooms, media sharing voice and video group calls.
 **Internet Relay Chat** | An IRC-based solution is another option, being decentralized there is no point of failure, and it's easy to self-host.
 However it's important to keep security in mind while configuring your IRC instance and ensure that channels are properly encrypted - IRC tends to be better for open communications.
 There's a [variety of clients](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) to choose from - popular options include: [The Longe](https://thelounge.chat/) (Web-based), [HexChat](https://hexchat.github.io/) (Linux), [Pidgin](https://pidgin.im/help/protocols/irc/) (Linux), [WeeChat](https://weechat.org/) (Linux, terminal-based), [IceChat](https://www.icechat.net/) (Windows), [XChat Aqua](https://xchataqua.github.io/) (MacOS), [Palaver](https://palaverapp.com/) (iOS) and [Revolution](https://github.com/MCMrARM/revolution-irc) (Android)
-**[Mattermost](https://mattermost.org/)** | Mattermost has an open source eddition, which can be self-hosted.
+**[Mattermost](https://mattermost.org/)** | Mattermost has an open source edition, which can be self-hosted.
 It makes a good Slack alternative, with native desktop, mobile and web apps and a wide variety of [integrations](https://integrations.mattermost.com/)
 **[Dialog](https://dlg.im/en/)** | A corporate secure collaborative messenger.
 A clean UI and all the basic features, including groups, file sharing, audio/ video calls, searching and chat bots

 ### Notable Mentions